Viyaan/CoffeeShopOrderingApplicationBackEnd/README.md

  ![H2 logo](https://upload.wikimedia.org/wikipedia/en/2/20/Pivotal_Java_Spring_Logo.png)

+ + **Angular JS**
+AngularJS extends HTML with new attributes.
+AngularJS is perfect for Single Page Applications (SPAs).
+AngularJS is easy to learn..

+ + **BOOTSTRAP**
+Bootstrap is the most popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.

 ## Database?

 + **H2** is a relational database management system written in Java.
 It can be embedded in Java applications or run in the client-server mode.